Heather Baron-Gracie

-Heather Baron-Gracie (born 17 January 1995) is an English singer, songwriter, and musician, best known as the guitarist and vocalist for the indie rock band Pale Waves.
+Heather Baron-Gracie (born 17 January 1995) is a British singer, songwriter, and musician, best known as the guitarist and vocalist for the indie rock band Pale Waves.

 Life and career

 Early life

 Heather Baron-Gracie was born in Preston, Lancashire.
-Around the time she started secondary school, Baron-Gracie experienced a debilitating back injury: "I didn’t have an accident.
+Around the time she started secondary school, Baron-Gracie experienced a debilitating back injury: "I didn't have an accident.
 It just happened," she told the Evening Standard in 2018.
 "I was complaining for ages that my back was in pain but people just thought I was just growing.
 I was doing sports with a broken back for ages."
 The injury – which was severe enough that Baron-Gracie required spinal fusion surgery – very nearly paralysed her, and it forced her to miss an entire year of school.
 It was during her recovery that Baron-Gracie got deeply invested in music: "I was always into [music] ...
 But when that happened, I was staying in my house and wrote music loads.
 And ever since that, this is what I want to do."

-Baron-Gracie attended the British and Irish Modern Music Institute (BIMM) in Manchester, where she met future Pale Waves drummer, Ciara Doran.
+Baron-Gracie attended the British and Irish Modern Music Institute (BIMM) in Manchester, where she met future Pale Waves drummer Ciara Doran.
 The two connected via a college-sponsored Facebook group and, thanks to their similar aesthetic and personality, they quickly befriended one another.

 Pale Waves

-Originally called "Creek", Pale Waves was founded by Baron-Gracie and Doran in 2014.
+Originally known as "Creek", the band Pale Waves was founded by Baron-Gracie and Doran in 2014.
 The band later expanded to include Hugo Silvani and Charlie Wood.
-Pale Waves is signed to the independent label Dirty Hit and has released an EP, All the Things I Never Said (2018), and two albums, My Mind Makes Noises (2018) and Who Am I?
-(2021).
-A third album, Unwanted, was released in August 2022.
+Pale Waves is signed to the independent label Dirty Hit and has released an EP, All the Things I Never Said (2018), and three albums, My Mind Makes Noises (2018), Who Am I?
+(2021), and Unwanted (2022).
+A fourth album, Smitten, was released on 20 September 2024.

 Artistry

 Influences

 Much of the music Heather Baron-Gracie has written has been inspired by musicians from the 1980s, including The Cure, Prince, and Madonna.
 When discussing Pale Waves's second album Who Am I?, Baron-Gracie further cited Avril Lavigne, Alanis Morissette, Courtney Love, Liz Phair, Michelle Branch, The Chicks, and Kacey Musgraves as inspiration.
 In terms of specific albums, Baron-Gracie has also cited The Cure's Disintegration (1989), Paramore's All We know Is Falling (2005) and Riot!
 (2007), Lucy Rose's Like I Used To (2012), Daughter's If You Leave (2013), and Muna's About U (2017) as inspiring both her and Pale Waves's musical style.

 In an interview with The Irish Times, Baron-Gracie cited Dolores O'Riordan as her main vocal influence, saying: "I love The Cranberries.
 They were amazing.
-I definitely looked up to Dolores O’Riordan.
+I definitely looked up to Dolores O'Riordan.
 She has one of my favourite voices of all time.
 She gave off that attitude – she was totally herself.
 I loved her fashion sense, she was such a cool person".